-- What can you put in place to make sure the people giving you this information are doing so securely and with the best intentions?
+What procedures can you put in place to make sure the people giving you this information are doing so securely and with the best intentions?

-AI in healthcare should take care to avoid bias and exacerbating disparities.
-Learn the goals and motivations of those who programmed the machine, understand the data it’s drawing from, and ask questions about any potential gaps that could compromise the outcome.
+AI in healthcare should take care to avoid bias and exacerbating disparities – one of the most pressing concerns with AI is inherent bias.
+Learn the goals and motivations of those who programmed the machine, understand the data it’s drawing patterns from, and ask questions about any potential gaps that could compromise the outcome.

-As highlighted by the AMA’s recent AI policy recommendations, “garbage in, garbage out” applies just as much with AI as it does with everything else.
-If your database only includes information from a cohort group of a million men, then your clinical decision support for women and children may be weak.
+As highlighted by the AMA’s AI policy recommendations on AI, “garbage in, garbage out” applies just as much with artificial intelligence as it does with everything else.
+If your database only includes information from a cohort group of one million men, then your clinical decision support for women and children may be weak.
 It’s important to consider these built-in biases, Iliana emphasized.

 “You need robust data that is as bias-free as possible, and you need robust programming that is as bias-free as possible,” Iliana said.
 “That ensures a good outcome.”